 What kind of paddle is best for canoe tripping?

 For the long flatwater lake miles that make up most Maine routes, a wood beavertail blade like the Bending Branches is quiet and comfortable for hours.
 Carry a spare paddle too, since losing one a day from the takeout is a real problem.
-A cheaper wood paddle like the Carlisle makes a good backup to lash in the boat.
+A cheaper wood paddle like the Attwood makes a good backup to lash in the boat.

 How do you carry gear over portages on a canoe trip?